xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

 - Reads pod specs from:
     - API calls.
     - YAML files in `/etc/kubernetes/manifests` (for **static pods**).
-- Passes requests to `containerd`, which uses `runC` to create pods.
+- Passes requests to `containerd`.

 ---